MarkHedleyJones/dmenu-extended/README.md

 * `htop;` - Launches htop in a terminal window.
 Without the semi-colon nothing would happen.
 * `alsamixer;` - Launches the ALSA sound volume manager in a terminal.
 Without the semicolon nothing would happen.

-### **;;** (double semi-colon) - Execute in terminal and hold on exit
+#### Holding the terminal open on exit
-This is the same using a single semi-colon except once your program has completed the terminal window remains open until you presses enter.
+By using two semicolons (`;;`) at the end of a command the terminal window will remain open once the executed command has completed.
 This is useful for running programs like `inxi` that exit on completion.
 You'll want to use this if you see your program flash up and disappear before you get a chance to see the output.

-### **#** (hash) - Command alias
-Allows the addition of a more descriptive label for a stored command.
-For instance, entering `htop;#View running processes` will add htop to the menu but it will be visible as '# View system processes (htop)'.
-Similarly, entering `http://youtube.com#Youtube` will create an alias for launching youtube in the default browser.

 ## Acknowledgements
 * **Alad** from the [CrunchBang forums](http://crunchbang.org/forums/viewtopic.php?id=36484) for advise on packaging.